Security Recommendations

 ssh-keygen

 .
-By default, uses the RSA algorithm to create a 3072-bit key pair. - Type in a location to store the new key pair or press Enter to use the default location (recommended).
+By default, this uses the RSA algorithm to create a 3072-bit key pair. - Type in a location to store the new key pair or press Enter to use the default location (recommended).

 - Type in a passphrase (recommended) for the keypair or press Enter to not use a passphrase.
 Confirm the passphrase.